vdaas/vald/docs/usecase/usage-example.md

 Vald is a highly scalable distributed fast approximate nearest neighbor dense vector search engine, which uses [NGT](https://github.com/yahoojapan/NGT) as the core engine of Vald, and Vald manages to integrate with Kubernetes.

 In general, you cannot search your unstructured data using the inverted index, like images and videos.
-By using a vector search engine like Vald, you can search the corresponding unstructured data by converting them to the corresponding feature vectors and process in Vald.
+By applying the model like BERT, you can convert your unstructured data into vectors.
+After converting them into vectors, you can insert it to Vald and process them in Vald.

 Here are some general use cases of Vald or vector search engine.